 Genre of The Poison of Polygamy by Qiuping Lu

-Considered the first novel about Chinese-Australians to be published in a Chinese language newspaper (Kuo 223), Duo qi du has gained the attention of critics and translators.
-Huang and Ommundsen first translated its title from Chinese into English as PoP, and have considered the limited perspective of its writer (533–5444).
+Considered the first novel about Chinese-Australians to be published in a Chinese language newspaper (Huang and Ommundsen 533-544), Duo qi du has gained the attention of critics and translators.
+Huang and Ommundsen first translated its title from Chinese into English as PoP, and have analysed it from the postcolonial perspective.
 Kuo has noted the novel’s emphasis on the value of kinship and brotherhood for Chinese immigrants, as well as its criticism of traditional Chinese values and manners.
 PoP is now being translated by Ely Finch, and the English version will be published by Sydney University Press next year.

 The novel is set in China and Australia, beginning between 1850 and 1860, during the Taiping Rebellion, an internal revolt that ran from 1850–64, and which posed a major threat to the Qing dynasty (Dillon 663), and ending between 1880 and 1890.
 The story is told by an omniscient narrator who interrupts the narrative from time to time, commenting on an event, criticizing a social problem, or initiating a dialogue with the reader.
 As the title suggests, the novel’s focus is on the harmfulness of polygamy.
 The central character, Shangkang, is described as having a pointed head like a falcon, indicating his crafty, treacherous character, and foreshadowing the evil he’ll engage in.